Chope

 The User Goals and Business Goals via Conversation

-We did the Content-first Exercise by forming the turn based conversation.
-First, we set the user goals and business goals with the flow of what the user wants to achieve at the end.
-This gave a lot of helps in rectifying the prototypes based on the questions and responses from the conversation in the later stages.
+The Content-first Exercise was conducted by forming turn-based conversations.
+First, user goals and business goals were established, along with the flow of what the user aims to achieve.
+This approach provided valuable guidance in refining the prototypes based on the questions and responses from the conversation in later stages.

 Content-first Exercise